KomodoPlatform/Documentation.rst.old/docs/source/komodo/test-chains.rst

 100 coin block reward

-block reward ends at block 15000
+Block reward ends at block 15000.

-60% POS, 40% POW
+Chain adjusts difficulty so 60% of blocks are proof of stake, 40% proof of work.

 ac_reward ac_perc_ac_pubkey ac_staked
 =====================================